-Rent expense under all operating leases for 2022, 2021 and 2020 was \$679,815, \$673,904 and \$663,819, respectively.
+Rent expense under all operating leases for 2023, 2022 and 2021 was \$692,834, \$679,815 and \$673,904, respectively.
 Rent expense is recorded on a straight-line basis over the term of the lease, including leases that contain fixed escalation clauses or include abatement provisions.
 Leasehold improvement incentives reduce the carrying value of right-of-use assets and are amortized to rent expense over the term of the lease.
 Finance lease obligations are included in long-term debt.
-See Note 13 for further details on long-term debt.
+See Note 12 for further details on long-term debt.

-15. Employee benefit plans
+14. Employee benefit plans

 The Company has a 401(k) retirement savings plan for substantially all of its U.S. employees which has been established pursuant to applicable provisions of the Internal Revenue Code (IRC).
 The plan allows for employees to contribute a percentage of their base annual salaries on a tax-deferred basis not to exceed IRC limitations.
 The Company maintains a 401(k) matching program under which the Company matches 50% of the employee's contribution up to 6% of the employee's salary, subject to certain limitations.
 The matching contributions are subject to certain eligibility and vesting conditions.
-For the years ended December 31, 2022, 2021 and 2020, the Company accrued matching contributions totaling approximately \$70,084, \$68,658 and \$70,180, respectively.
+For the years ended December 31, 2023, 2022 and 2021, the Company accrued matching contributions totaling approximately \$73,725, \$70,084 and \$68,658, respectively.

-The Company also maintains a voluntary compensation deferral plan, the Deferred Compensation Plan, as well as other legacy deferral plans.
+The Company also maintains a voluntary compensation deferral plan, the Deferred Compensation Plan.
 The Deferred Compensation Plan is non-qualified and permits certain employees whose annualized base salary equals or exceeds a minimum annual threshold amount as set by the Company to elect to defer all or a portion of their annual bonus payment and up to 50% of their base salary into a deferral account maintained by the Company.
-Total contributions to this plan in 2022, 2021 and 2020 were \$3,573, \$2,962 and \$3,637, respectively.
+Total contributions to this plan in 2023, 2022 and 2021 were \$2,695, \$3,573 and \$2,962, respectively.
 Deferred amounts are generally paid out in cash at the participant's election either in the first or second year following retirement or in a specified future period at least three to four years after the deferral election was effective.
-During 2022, 2021 and 2020 the Company distributed \$3,731, \$11,887 and \$3,139, respectively, to participants from its deferred compensation plans.
+During 2023, 2022 and 2021 the Company distributed \$3,899, \$3,731 and \$11,887, respectively, to participants from its deferred compensation plans.
 Participants are credited with their proportional amount of annual earnings from the plans.
 The assets of these plans are held in rabbi trusts subject to the claims of the Company's general creditors in the event of its bankruptcy.
-As of December 31, 2022 and 2021, the total fair value of assets held in these plans' trusts was \$32,944 and \$38,019, respectively.
-The assets of these plans are recorded at fair value with changes in fair value recorded in other income.
-See Note 5 for further details.
+As of December 31, 2023 and 2022, the total fair value of assets held in these plans' trusts was \$36,936 and \$32,944, respectively.
+The assets of these plans are recorded at fair value with changes in fair value recorded in other (loss) income, net.
+See Note 4 for further details.
 Any fair value changes to the corresponding liability balance are recorded as compensation expense.

-16. Contingencies
+15. Contingencies